A pattern that I often encounter when developing forms is a form containing a hasMany

 }

-clause would still be present on the query when we use it for the upsert.
+clause would still be present on the query when we use it for with updateOrCreate

 we map over the records and add the foreign key.
-We also make sure that id
+We also make sure that the id

 is always present, even for new records (null